 More feedback for Story Massage Programme for Adults

 “One member of the group has Parkinson’s and dementia and he struggles to follow instructions, verbal or written and also remember them.
 His wife joined the session and noticed how much he engaged and copied my actions.
 She said how much they both enjoyed taking part in the singing massage together.”
 Davina Brownrigg, Freelance Musician, Singer and Vocal Animateur working with South Birmingham Parkinson’s UK Singing Group.

 “The Story Massage Programme is a fantastic resource that can accommodate every individual.
 Have fun with it.
 Let people make up their own stories and do the strokes on you too.
 Use music, props, and visuals.
 You can make a session as long or as short as necessary.
 It is so inclusive; the possibilities are endless.”
 Jaime Ballett, Manager, Out and About Dorset Ltd.

 “We have used the Story Massage Programme with a client who used to pinch and scratch members of staff at the care facility.
 We are slowly introducing touch therapy and massage to help minimise the pinching and scratching.”
 Angela Philpott, Independent Complementary Therapist working with adults with physical and learning difficulties.

 Would you like to train in the Story Massage Programme?

 Are you working with adults?
-Are you inspired by the work of our Best Practice Award Winners?
+Are you inspired by the work of our these practitioners?
 Find out all about the Story Massage Programme online course here: Story Massage Training Online.